 - 1/2 cup sliced, blanched almonds, toasted and cooled

-Preheat the oven to 350°F. Grease and flour a 9-inch round cake pan or springform pan and set aside.
+Preheat oven to 350°F (180°C).
+Grease and flour 9-inch round cake pan or springform pan and set aside.

-In a medium bowl, whisk together the flour, almond flour, baking powder and salt to thoroughly combine them and set aside.
+In a medium bowl, whisk together flour, almond flour, baking powder, and salt to thoroughly combine them and set aside.

-Crack the eggs into a large mixing bowl and whisk them lightly to break up the yolks.
-Add the sugar to the bowl and whisk it in thoroughly in both directions for about 30 seconds.
-Add the olive oil and whisk until the mixture is a bit lighter in color and has thickened slightly, about 45 seconds.
-Whisk in the extracts and zest, followed by the orange juice.
+Crack eggs into large mixing bowl and whisk them lightly to break up yolks.
+Add sugar to bowl and whisk it in thoroughly in both directions for about 30 seconds.
+Add olive oil and whisk until mixture is a bit lighter in color and has thickened slightly, about 45 seconds.
+Whisk in extracts and zest, followed by orange juice.

-Add the dry ingredients to the bowl and whisk until they are thoroughly combined; continue whisking until you have a smooth, emulsified batter, about 30 more seconds.
+Add dry ingredients to bowl and whisk until they are thoroughly combined; continue whisking until you have a smooth, emulsified batter, about 30 more seconds.

-Pour the batter into the prepared pan, and bake the cake for 30 to 45 minutes, rotating the cake pan halfway through the cooking time to ensure even browning.
-The cake is done when it has begun to pull away from the sides of the pan, springs back lightly when touched, and a cake tester inserted in the center comes out clean.
+Pour batter into prepared pan, and bake cake for 30 to 45 minutes, rotating cake pan halfway through the cooking time to ensure even browning.
+Cake is done when it has begun to pull away from the sides of the pan, springs back lightly when touched, and a cake tester inserted in the center comes out clean.

-Allow the cake to cool for ten minutes in the pan, then gently remove it from the pan and allow it cool completely on a rack.
+Allow cake to cool for ten minutes in the pan, then gently remove it from pan and allow it to cool completely on a rack.

-While the cake cools, make the glaze.
-Melt the butter over medium heat in a small, heavy saucepan.
-When the bubbles subside, lower the heat and watch the butter carefully, swirling it in the pan occasionally to distribute the heat.
-When the butter begins to turn a light tan color and smells slightly nutty, turn off the heat and let the butter sit.
+While cake cools, make the glaze.
+Melt butter over medium heat in a small, heavy saucepan.
+When bubbles subside, lower heat and watch butter carefully, swirling it in the pan occasionally to distribute the heat.
+When butter begins to turn a light tan color and smells slightly nutty, turn off heat and let butter sit.
 It will continue to darken as it sits.

-While the butter cools, sift the confectioner's sugar into a medium bowl.
-Whisk in the milk until completely smooth but thick, then slowly whisk in the butter.
+While butter cools, sift confectioner's sugar into a medium bowl.
+Whisk in milk until completely smooth but thick, then slowly whisk in butter.
 Taste the glaze and add a few drops of lemon juice to balance the sweetness.
-Stir in the toasted almonds.
-Spread the almonds and glaze onto the top and sides of the cake and let it sit until set and dry.
+Stir in toasted almonds.
+Spread almonds and glaze onto the top and sides of cake and let it sit until set and dry.